-The following four articles have a large collection of quotes from the Founding Fathers.
+The following four articles have a large collection of quotes from the Founding Fathers on Christianity.
 Let us read what they actually said, instead of relying on hearsay.
 Please enjoy the stroll down the path that has led us to the freedoms we now enjoy!

 Were the Founding Fathers of the United States Christians?